segmentstream-com/segmentstream-com.github.io/_docs/datasources/yandex market.md

 (1) The name of the data source.
 It is displayed in the interface in the list of sources.

+(2) **All shops** if enabled, data will be imported from all available shops on account, otherwise data will be imported only from shops in **Shop names** list.

-(2) Shops names to import data from them.
+(3) Shops names to import data from them.
 Shop names are identical as in Yandex.Market UI.

-(3) Click Add if need to add shop.
+(4) Click Add if need to add shop.

-(4) **Import normalized costs report**  - enable normalized costs report import.
+(5) **Import normalized costs report**  - enable normalized costs report import.

-(5) If normalized costs report enabled, you can select billing currency of report.
+(6) If normalized costs report enabled, you can select billing currency of report.

-(6) **Import offer statistics report**  - enable offer statistics report import.
+(7) **Import offer statistics report**  - enable offer statistics report import.

 ---